paulkamsteeg/ru-ai-pacman/1-python/readme.md

     print(element)
 ```

 These two pieces of code have exactly the same effect.
-If you want to have both the index and the element available, there's an easy way to do that, too.
+If you want to have both
+the index and the element available, there's an easy way to do that, too.

 ```py
 for index, element in enumerate(lst):
     print('element ' + element + ' at index ' + index)
 ```

-Now create a new script file and fill it with the following code.
+Now create a new script file called `numbers.py` and fill it with the following code.
 Run it and try to understand the results.
 The statements on lines 2 and 4 contain so-called *list-comprehensions*.
 These create new lists based on existing lists.

 ```py